 The first and most important thing I look for in a dispensary is how they store their product.
-The reason product storage is the most important is quite basic: the storage determines the quality of the product and the life of quality viability, i.e. how long it will remain at that quality.
+The reason product storage is the most important is quite basic: the storage determines the quality of the product and the life of quality viability, i.e., how long it will remain at that quality.

-We operate under the assumption that the most important thing to a patient is receiving the highest quality product for their dollar, which is why product storage is the most heavily weighted criteria.
+We operate under the assumption that the most important thing to a patient is receiving the highest quality product for their dollar, which is why product storage is the most heavily weighted criterion.
 Product storage is worth exactly twice as much as the other two criteria when determining our overall rating for a dispensary.

 Problems with Deli-Style

-Personally, I’d never recommend visiting a deli-style dispensary because there really isn’t any way to calculate what you are getting.
+I’d never recommend visiting a deli-style dispensary because there isn’t any way to calculate what you are getting.
 The bud in those jars deteriorates at all kinds of different rates, and there isn’t an effective way to track that.
 When you have a big jar of weed, there are too many unknowns for the customer.
 For example; When was that jar filled?
-Do they empty the jar before refilling it, or add new flower to what’s already in the jar?
+Do they empty the jar before refilling it or add the new flower to what’s already in the jar?
 How many times a day do they open it?
 How much time does it spend open?

 NOTE: Medical Marijuana in Arkansas has a 12% sales tax.
 That 12% goes directly to the state of Arkansas.
 The dispensaries get to keep the amount that is listed before tax.
 If you order online, add an additional 12% to your total to get a very close approximation to your actual price.

-I love math, so naturally I worked out my calculation to show him how you get more for what you pay when you purchase more at once.
+I love math, so naturally, I worked out my calculation to show him how you get more for what you pay when you purchase more at once.
 We compared the price for an eighth ounce of Gorilla Glue from a deli-dispensary that he’d been to with the price The ReLeaf Center was selling at, and we saved a little more than $5/gram.

 Wait & Staff